Welcome to today's edition of the Rush 24-7 podcast.

 That really upsets a lot of people.

-So Vontaes Berfex, I purposely intelligently sitting there at his locker in a tank top with his hair and ponytail braid, and Dion saying, hey man, you're not gonna get any sympathy in America being an African American man putting on the wife beater tank top.
+And Deion saying, hey, man, you're not going to get any sympathy in America being an African-American man putting on the wife beater tank top.

 I did not know that a tank top signified wife beater.